 We offer financial assistance to bridge the gap or to supplement the amount you and your family are reasonably able to contribute toward your educational expenses.
 When you complete the FAFSA, the Federal Government refers to the determination process as need analysis.
 Every year the government approves an objective formula to consider each family's financial strength.
-In order to perform this evaluation, it is necessary to request confidential financial facts about your family's income and assets, the size of your family, the number of persons attending post-secondary education, and any unusual circumstances or expenses you face.
+In order to evaluate your need, it is necessary to request confidential financial facts about your family's income and assets, the size of your family, the number of persons attending post-secondary education, and any unusual circumstances or expenses you face.

 From this independent, objective and nationally recognized method of analysis, an estimated family contribution (EFC) is calculated.
-Financial need is determined by subtracting the family contribution from the estimate of the costs you will face (student budget).
-Student budget refers to the costs associated with your attendance each academic year, ranging from room and board to transportation (except online students) and personal items, and including tuition and fees (see "What Will my Education Cost?").
-Student Budget - Family Contribution = Financial Need.
+Your estimated need for assistance is determined by subtracting the family contribution from an estimate of your cost of attendance (COA).
+COA - EFC = Financial Need.
+Cost of attendance refers to the costs associated with your attendance each academic year, ranging from food and housing to transportation, personal items, and tuition and fees (see "What Will my Education Cost?").
+Please note, we do not offer on campus housing or meal plans.
+The allowances we use for costs are an estimate, based upon national averages for such expenses.
 Generally, the lower your EFC, the higher your need.
 This is where the term "need-based" aid comes from.
 Students with the lowest EFC's will receive need-based funds first in the highest amounts.
 Talk to your FAO for more detailed information.

 Once your need is established, the school will put together a financial aid "package" made up of different types of aid (grants, loans) to meet your need.
-We offer aid based upon an academic year.
-The minimum standard for an academic year is at least 30 weeks of instructional time and (24) semester or (36) quarter credits or (900) clock hours.
-As academic years and programs vary, we identify program length on your enrollment agreement.
-Aid for programs, or portions of a program, less than an academic year in length, must be pro-rated (reduced) according to Federal Regulations.
+We offer aid based upon an academic year at a time.
+The minimum standard for an academic year is at least 30 weeks of instructional time and (24) semester credits.
+Our academic year is 30 weeks, a minimum of 24 credits, and there are two 15-week semesters in each.
+A 15-week semester consists of 3 distinct 5-week modules (or 5 3-week modules in some programs).
+The number of academic years in programs varies, we identify program length on your enrollment agreement and on your financial aid estimate.
+Aid for programs, or portions of a program, less than an academic year in length, must be pro-rated (reduced for the shorter time) according to Federal Regulations.

 Enrollment status can also affect aid eligibility.
-A student must be enrolled at least half time (6 credit hours or attending at least 12 clock hours per week) to qualify for Federal student loans; Federal Pell eligibility will vary depending upon enrollment status, from full time to less than half time or clock hours enrolled.
-Generally, full time is 12 hours per term or 24 clock hours per week.
+A student must be enrolled at least half time (6 credit hours) to qualify for Federal student loans; Federal Pell eligibility will vary depending on enrollment status, from full time to less than half time.
+Generally, full time is 12 hours per term-